samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## Building a Functional Nav Bar

-Our nav-bar will have our login button.
-Once logged in and user has been authenticated, that login button will change to the user's name and the logout button.
+Our navbar will have our login button.
+Once the user has logged in, that login button will change to the user's name and the logout button.
 Let's look at our navbar code.
 We will need a couple of files generated in order to get it all working.
 Let's start with the component app-nav.

 ```bash
 ember generate component app-nav
 ```

 > Note!
 When naming components in Ember, you must have a `-` somewhere in the name.
 That is how Ember knows this file is a component.
+In the [Ember JS Docs](https://guides.emberjs.com/release/components/defining-a-component/) you will find that it prevents things like avoiding name duplication with HTML element names or helps Ember automatically know that it is a component.

-That command created the `component/app-nav.js` file but it also automatically created `templates/components/app-nav.hbs`.
+That command created the `component/app-nav.js` file and it also automatically created `templates/components/app-nav.hbs`.
 We will be using that file soon!

 Within the file, let's add: